 - M*A*S*H has a few examples, generally involving Klinger.

 - In the episode where Hawkeye and BJ get named morale officers, Klinger shakes them down for a 3-day pass to go on an errand for them.

 BJ: You thief!

 Klinger: "Thief" is such an ugly word.
 Shall we say "entrepreneur"?

-A little later, when they find out Klinger was going where they wanted him to anyway:
+- A little later in the same episode, they find out Klinger was going where they wanted him to anyway:

 Hawkeye: You just stole a 3-day pass from us.